rsrulloda/CS-230-Group-5/README.md

 CEO : Anh <br />
 About: <br />
 </br>

 COO : Ron <br />
 About: <br />
 </br>

 CMO : Yentishara Moh Hasim<br />
 About: </br>
 Shara is the Chief Marketing Officer.
-She is
+She is responsible for HoloInteracts marketing efforts such as customer research, strategy, online marketing, and customer communications.
+She links the company's innovations, products, and services to build the company's brand to create awareness.
+Her strengths are being empathic as she want to treat others as she wants to be treated.
+She is resilient and hardworking.

 <br />

 CTO : David <br />
 About: <br />
 </br>